-3. Why should a patient be investigated if she has 1+ glycosuria or more for the first time?
+3. Why should a patient be investigated if she has 2+ glycosuria of more for the first time?

-The patient may already be a diabetic with a high blood glucose concentration causing the glycosuria.
+Because the patient may already be a diabetic with a high blood glucose concentration causing the marked glycosuria.

 4. What should the management have been if her random blood glucose was 9.0 mmol/l at 28 weeks gestation?

 The patient should be seen the next morning after fasting from midnight.
 Her fasting blood glucose concentration should then be measured.

 5. If the patient has a fasting blood glucose concentration of 7.0 mmol/l, what should her further management be?

 The result is abnormal but is not high enough to diagnose diabetes.
 She should, therefore, be placed on a 7600 kJ per day diabetic diet.
 A glucose profile must be obtained after 2 weeks and this should be repeated every 4 weeks until delivery.